 Bankruptcy does more than just wipe away debt, help you deal with a pending foreclosure, and step in when you are being sued.
 Bankruptcy can offer emotional relief.
-Many of my clients tell me that they cannot sleep at night, cannot focus at work, and in some situations, that they and their partner have discussed divorce as a result of the financial strain.
-Filing for bankruptcy can put an end to that.
-The majority of my clients tell me that they feel like a great weight has been lifted off their shoulders once their bankruptcy case is underway and they are able to return to their normal routine.
+Many of my clients tell me that they cannot sleep at night, cannot focus at work, and in some situations have discussed divorce as a result of the financial strain.
+Filing for bankruptcy can put an end to all of that.
+The majority of my clients tell me that they feel like a great weight has been lifted off their shoulders once their bankruptcy case is underway and they are finally able to return to their normal routine.
 Bankruptcy relief can be measured in ways not captured on a spreadsheet.

 DEALING WITH THE UNCERTAINTY AND FEAR OF FILING FOR BANKRUPTCY.

 As for the emotional aspect of having to file for bankruptcy, I understand that it is the last thing in the world that you want to do.
 I understand that you never imagined yourself being in a position where you would be seeking the help of a bankruptcy lawyer.
 And I certainly understand that you have done everything within your means to avoid having to file for bankruptcy.
-But you have to ask yourself, would you not like to live in a world where you did not cringe each time the phone rings?
-Would you not want to live in a world where you did not have to worry about lawsuits and garnishments?
-Would it not be nice to stop living in fear?
+But, imagine a world where you do not worry have to worry about opening your mail.
+Imagine not having to worry about lawsuits and garnishments.
+Stop living in fear.
 Take control of your life.
 Take the necessary steps to become debt free.

 While filing for bankruptcy is a tough decision, it is a decision that can lead to a new beginning.
-CALL RIGHT NOW TO SET UP YOUR FREE INITIAL CONSULTATION.
+CALL RIGHT NOW TO SET UP AN INITIAL CONSULTATION.
 The sooner you call, the better you will feel.